adael/SublimePhpCsFixer/README.md

-# Sublime PHP CS Fix
+# Sublime PHP CS Fixer
 This is a plugin for Sublime Text 3 that gives the option to run the php-cs-fixer.